 FRITZ!Box 6820 LTE – Service - Knowledge Base

-To protect you against unauthorized access, the FRITZ!Box can only be accessed from the internet over an encrypted HTTPS connection (Hypertext Transfer Protocol Secure) and requires the entry of a user name and password.
+To protect you against unauthorized access, internet access to the FRITZ!Box is possible only via an encrypted HTTPS connection (Hypertext Transfer Protocol Secure) and requires the entry of a user name and password.

 Requirements / Restrictions

 - The FRITZ!Box must obtain a public IPv4 address or an IPv6 address from the internet service provider.

 - Call up myfritz.net in a web browser.

 - In the corresponding fields, enter the email address and MyFRITZ! password you used to register with MyFRITZ!, and click "Log In".